theandrew168/sbs-website/content/posts/a-multi-platform-modern-webgl-demo.md

 Lately, I've been quite interested in [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) and how it trades top-end performance for the complete elimination of _all_ distribution woes.
 I even touched on this topic in a [previous post](/posts/why-write/#webgl-rocks).
-In summary: WebGL allows you to build graphical applications (such as games) that are written in JavaScript and get executed directly in the users' browser.
+In summary: WebGL allows you to build graphical applications (such as games) that are written in JavaScript and are executed directly in the user's browser.
-They don't need to install anything, download any files, or tell their computer to trust a suspicious executable (everyone gets suspicous when they hear: "Oh yeah, just ignore the virus warnings!").
+They don't need to download any files, install anything, or tell their computer to trust an untrusted executable (everyone gets suspicous when they hear: "Oh yeah, just ignore the virus warnings!").

 These days, simple graphics programs are incredibly easy to create and distribute via the modern browser.
-You can write your awesome demo / website / game, host it on a web server, and have it be instantly accessible by anyone with an internet connection.
+You can throw some JS+WebGL onto an HTML page, host it on a web server, and have it be instantly accessible by anyone with an internet connection.
 People from anywhere in the world (and on any operating system) can **simply click on a link and experience the content!**
-In fact, just by visiting this page, the new demo has been delivered to your machine!
+In fact, just by visiting this page, the new version of the demo has already been delivered to your machine!
 Look forward to seeing that at the end of this post.

 # Code Structure

 This is a pretty bare-bones WebGL demo without too many abstractions in place.
-I did write a few helpers for things like resizing the canvas, and building shader programs.
+I did write a few helpers for things like resizing the canvas and building shader programs, however.
-The demo uses a single shader to rotate and draw a single red square.
+The demo uses a single shader to draw and rotate a red square.
 A single buffer is used to hold all four of the square's vertices (2D points, one for each corner).
 The program starts by querying for an [HTML canvas element](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) that is included just before the script.
 Then, it asks the canvas (and the browser) for a WebGL context and gets to work!